-Ecobank Malawi’s goal to become the leading financial player in the country over the next five years edges closer to reality
+The goal of Ecobank Malawi is to become the leading financial player in the country over the next five years edges closer to reality.

 Ecobank Malawi’s principal objective to support the growth of Malawi is being realised on an increasingly influential scale as the Ecobank Transnational Incorporated subsidiary strives to live the dream of creating a cashless state.